hundredblocks/ml-powered-applications/README.md

 `nltk`, and download the required resource.

-Here is an example of how to do this for the `punkt` package from an active virutal environment with `nltk` installed:
+Here is an example of how to do this for the `punkt` package from an active virtual environment with `nltk` installed:

 `python`